sakuraky1412/codeu_project_2017/README.md

   1. To test the project:

   IMPORTANT: Please do not run this file to test, this will result in a null pointer exception.
+Please see further explanation in personal summary.

        ```
        $ sh test.sh